Husinec (Prachatice District): Administrative division

+Etymology

+The name is derived from the Czech word husa (i.e. 'goose'), meaning "the dwelling of the geese".
+The naming of the settlement was most likely figurative.

 Geography

 Husinec is located about 4 km north of Prachatice and 35 km west of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is a contour line below the top of the hill Výrovčice, at 706 m above sea level.

 The Blanice River flows through the town.
 South of the town proper is the Husinec Reservoir, built on the Blanice.
 It was built in 1935–1939 for flood protection.
 It has an area of 61 ha.

 History

-Acooring to chroniclers, in 942, Duke Boleslaus I sent all the people to the local landscape who did not want to accept the Christian faith to pan for gold, from which the duke insisted tithe.
+According to chroniclers, in 942, Duke Boleslaus I sent all the people to the local landscape who did not want to accept the Christian faith to pan for gold, from which the duke demanded tithe.
 The first written mention of Husinec is from 1291 when Heinrich Vok of Borek and Husinec declared his rights to the area at the District Court.
 In 1359, the village was promoted to a town.

-In the 14th century, the Hus castle in the area of today's Záblatí was built and Husinec was attached to his newly established estate.
-In 1390, the Hus Castle and the manor was taken by Sigismund of Huller and Orlík, a supporter of King Wenceslaus IV and eventually state treasurer and King's advisor.
+In the 14th century, the Hus castle in the area of today's Záblatí was built and Husinec was attached to its newly established estate.
+In 1390, the Hus Castle and estate were taken by Sigismund of Huller and Orlík, a supporter of King Wenceslaus IV and eventually state treasurer and King's advisor.
 Caught falsifying documents, however, he was beheaded.
 The castle was left for his brother Andreas.
 A short time later he sold it to Knight Mikuláš of Hus, who died in 1420.

-The abandoned castle was taken and plundered by the robber baron Habart from Hrádek, or Lopata from Budějovice, known as "The merchant of the Golden Trail".
+The abandoned castle was taken and plundered by the robber baron Habart from Hrádek, or Lopata from Budějovice, known as "the merchant of the Golden Trail".
 On 8 September 1441, landowners from surrounding towns joined together to attack and burn the castle.
-In 1455, Knight Smílek of Lnáře sold his allegiance to Ulrich II of Rosenberg bringing Husinec under the rule of Vimperk.
+In 1455, Knight Smílek of Lnáře sold his allegiance to Ulrich II of Rosenberg, bringing Husinec under the rule of Vimperk.

-The economy of Husinec was dependent up the trade produced by the Golden Trail trade route.
-Goods transported on the route included, primarily, salt, expensive clothes, wine, seafood, tropical fruits, spices, iron and weapons.
+The economy of Husinec was dependent upon the trade produced by the Golden Trail trade route.
+Goods transported on the route included, primarily, salt, expensive clothes, wine, seafood, tropical fruits, spices, iron, and weapons.

 In 1601, Peter Vok of Rosenberg sold Husinec to the Kolowrat family.
-In 1630, the manor was acquired by Hans Ulrich von Eggenberg.
-After the Battle of White Mountain, many residents of Husinec who were followers of the reformer Jan Hus and his teachings, emigrated abroad.
+In 1630, the estate was acquired by Hans Ulrich von Eggenberg.
+After the Battle of White Mountain, many residents of Husinec who were followers of the reformer Jan Hus and his teachings emigrated abroad.

-From 1655 to 1848 Husinec fell under the control of the House of Schwarzenberg.
+From 1655 to 1848, Husinec fell under the control of the House of Schwarzenberg.
 In 2007, Husinec was restored its status of a town.